Company Values

 The difference between light, medium and heavy copy-editing

-A light copy-edit (permitted for examinable work) is equivalent to a proofread, where the quality of the text is good (competently written, good command of language, structure, and content), having been written by a competent author.
+A light copyedit (permitted for examinable work) is equivalent to a proofread, provided the text is good (competently written, with a good command of language, structure, and content).

-A medium copy-edit (permitted for examinable work) contains more mechanical errors (eg, grammar, spelling, punctuation) and inconsistencies.
-Sometimes called copy-editing or line editing.
+A medium copyedit (permitted for examinable work) contains more mechanical errors (grammar, spelling, punctuation) and inconsistencies.
+Sometimes called copyediting or line-editing.

-A heavy copy-edit contains mechanical errors, but content errors and structure (sentences, paragraphs, sections) will need a much more substantial intervention.
+A heavy copyedit addresses mechanical errors, but content errors and structural issues (sentences, paragraphs, sections) will require much more substantial intervention.
 Sometimes called substantial editing.

 The following is permitted in copy-editing examinable texts:

-• Ensuring clarity of expression and flow of text.
+• Ensuring clarity of expression and textual flow.

-• Reducing ambiguity, wordiness and needless repetition or drawing the author’s attention to it.
+• Reducing ambiguity, wordiness, and needless repetition, or drawing the author’s attention to them.

-• Introducing clear and logical connections between phrases, clauses, sentences, paragraphs and sections.
+• Introducing clear, logical connections between phrases, clauses, sentences, paragraphs, and sections.

 • Correcting errors of grammar, spelling and punctuation.